Tony's last cartoon

-Tony Husband is an award winning cartoonist who’s cartoons regularly appear in newspapers, magazines and books, including Private Eye, The Times, Punch, Playboy, The Sunday Express and The Sun.
+Tony Husband 1950 - 2023 was an award winning cartoonist who’s cartoons regularly appear in newspapers, magazines and books, including Private Eye, The Times, Punch, Playboy, The Sunday Express and The Sun.

 In 2014, Tony illustrated a poignant record of his dad's decline from dementia in a book called ‘Take Care, Son’.
 Through 50 cartoons he tells the story of how his father’s memory ‘of everything and everyone he cherished’ would be wiped away by dementia.
 The book is framed as a chat between Tony and his dad, who fades away through the last few pages of the book.